-In 1961 the regiment joined forces with the Queen’s Own Cameron Highlanders to form the Queen’s Own Highlanders which then merged with the Gordon Highlanders forming the Highlanders (Seaforth, Gordons and Camerons).
+- In 1961, it joined forces with the Queen's Own Cameron Highlanders to form the Queen's Own Highlanders, which then merged with the Gordon Highlanders to form the Highlanders (Seaforth, Gordons and Camerons).